atomicarchitects/atomicarchitects.github.io/index.md

 <br>
 Now: Undergraduate at UC Berkeley

-### <a href="https://elliottperryman.vivaldi.net">Elliott Perryman</a> (<a href="https://atomicarchitects.github.io/assets/img/elliott_with_duck_small.jpg">photo</a> | <a href" " title="Elliott is an undergraduate student studying computer science and physics and working at LBL through the SULI program.
+### <a href="https://elliottperryman.vivaldi.net">Elliott Perryman</a> (<a href="https://atomicarchitects.github.io/assets/img/elliott_with_duck_small.jpg">photo</a> | <a href=" " title="Elliott is an undergraduate student studying computer science and physics and working at LBL through the SULI program.
 Elliott is from the Mule Capital of the world and enjoys running with friends, reading by the fireplace, and a maximally efficient line of Python." style="background-color:#FFFFFF;color:#000000;text-decoration:none"> hover for bio</a> ) {#elliott}
 Then: Undergraduate Research Assistant
 <br>
 Now: Undergraduate at The University of Tennessee, Knoxville